Local Broadcast (UDP/OSC)

 Build Flags

-All compile-time tunables (group, port, intervals, fleet jitter etc.) are documented in PlatformIO Build Options → UDP / OSC Output.
+All compile-time tunables (group, port, intervals, fleet jitter, throttle thresholds) are documented in PlatformIO Build Options → UDP / OSC Output.